johnwesleyquintero/scalesmart/docs/chat/documentation.md

 2. The component uses dynamic import to load the `chat-interface` component.
 3. While the `chat-interface` component is loading, the component displays a skeleton loader.
 4. Once the `chat-interface` component has loaded, it is rendered on the page.

+## IndexedDB Integration

+The `chat-interface` component now integrates with IndexedDB for persistent chat message storage.

+### Functionality

+- **Loads Messages from IndexedDB:** On component mount, the component loads chat messages from IndexedDB.
+- **Saves Messages to IndexedDB:** When messages are added or updated, the component saves them to IndexedDB.
+- **Unique Session ID:** Generates a unique session ID for each chat session.

+### Technical Details

+- Uses the `indexeddb-service` to interact with IndexedDB.
+- The component uses `useEffect` hooks to load and save messages.
+- The component maps the `Message['role']` to the sender type expected by the database.